CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/API.TraversingOutboundAndInboundLinksWithXgAndYg.md

 (**xg=1** is equivalent to **xg** with no operands.)

 > **Note:** The value of the **xg** parameter is limited to 9, but it is recommended to use smaller values (e.g. 1 or 2).
 The **xg** parameter should be used with caution, as larger numbers may result in very large data sets being returned.
 If you find you need a larger expansion level (e.g. 9 or above), this may indicate an inefficient data model or query.
-In this case, please consult with the CM-Well support team.

 ### Expansion Field ###